MaxwellMendenhall/Logistic_Regression_Demo/README.md

 - Now that we have the functions to produce the cost function we need to use regluariztion so the cost function does not overfit or underfit the data.
 - Regularization is reducing features sizes so the data does not overfit.

-### Regularization Cost Function: This is just the cost function with one aditional element
+### Regularization Cost Function: This is just the cost function with one additional element

 $$J_{reg}(\vec{w},b) = J(\vec{w},b) + \frac{\lambda}{2m}\sum_{i=1}^{m}w_j^2$$

+### Regularization Gradient Descent: This is just the gradient descent algorithm with one additional element